Koszul duality between $E_n$-algebras and coalgebras in a filtered category: Filtered stable category

 \subsection{The completion as a complete category}

 When $\complete{\cat{A}}$ is the completion of a filtered stable category $\cat{A}$, then it will be useful if the completion is itself a complete filtered stable category.
 We would like to first consider a sufficient condition for the completion to be a \emph{stable} category.

-We start with the general situation of localization. \begin{definition} Let $\cat{A}$ be a stable category, and $\cat{A}_\leftlocal$ be its left localization.
-Then we say that the localization is \kore{stable exact} if $\cat{A}_\leftlocal$ is a stable category, and the localization functor and the inclusion functor $\cat{A}_\leftlocal\into\cat{A}$ are both exact.

-A \emph{right} localization of a stable category is \kore{stable exact} if it is so as a left localization of the opposite category. \end{definition}

-For a left localization $\cat{A}_\leftlocal$ of a stable category $\cat{A}$, there is actually another set of conditions which is equivalent to stable exactness.
-First, note that $\cat{A}_\leftlocal$ has finite limits if and only if as a full subcategory of $\cat{A}$, it is closed under finite limits (in $\cat{A}$).
-On the other hand, $\cat{A}_\leftlocal$ has all finite colimits, and preservation of finite colimits by the inclusion functor is equivalent to that $\cat{A}_\leftlocal$ is closed as a full subcategory of $\cat{A}$ under finite colimits.
+We have found a sufficient condition for a general localization in Proposition~\ref{prop:exact-localization-is-stable}.